-To guide the efforts and build SMC, nine entities work together: the Executive Committee, the Mayors’ Advisory Council (MAC), and seven task forces.
-The Executive Committee and MAC provide support and review for task forces.
+To guide the efforts and build SM program, nine entities worked together: the Executive Committee, the Mayors’ Advisory Council (MAC), and seven task forces.
+The Executive Committee and MAC provided support and review for the task forces during the formation of the program and the development of SM Actions.

-The Executive Committee provides guidance and structure to the program development process.
-It helps to address the overarching programmatic questions that are raised by the task forces in their meetings.
+Today, the Executive Committee provides guidance and structure to the program development process.
 One of the most important roles of the Executive Committee is to provide guidance for coordinating with other state sustainability efforts and for addressing issues of municipal scale and equitable access to resources.
-The Executive Committee is made up of 15 leaders consisting of members of the Mayors’ Council, Municipal League, state agencies, nonprofits, and the private sector
+The Executive Committee is made up of leaders consisting of members of the mayors, Maryland Municipal League, state agencies, nonprofits, and the private sector.

 City of Greenbelt